mobilizingcs/ids_labs/unit_3/lab3f/lab3f.md

 - To add the colors to our plot, use the `addCircleMarkers` like before but this time include `color = ~state_colors` as an argument.
 - It's hard to know just what the different colors mean so let's add a legend.
-  - First, assign the map with the circle markers as `mtn_map`.
+  - First, assign the map with the circle markers as `mtns_map`.
   - Then, fill in the blanks below to place a legend in the top-right hand corner.

 ```r